City Hall Park, New York City

 IDA Director Roger Michel said the reconstruction of violently destroyed treasures serves a crucially important social value.

 "Monuments, as embodiments of history, religion, art and science, are significant and complex repositories of cultural narratives," he explained.
 "No one should consider for one second giving terrorists the power to delete such objects from our collective cultural record."

 ISIS-Destroyed Syrian Landmark To Be Resurrected in City Hall Park

 A piece of history recently reduced to rubble by ISIS’ bombs in Syria will be resurrected thanks to advanced 3-D imaging in New York’s City Hall Park on September 19.
-The U.K.’s Institute for Digital Archaeology, a group of scientists from Oxford and Harvard and Dubai’s Museum of the Future, have recreated the ancient Syrian city of Palmyra’s recently destroyed Triumphal Arch in marble using photographs of the site taken by high tech 3-D cameras.
+The U.K.’s Institute for Digital Archaeology, a group of scientists from Oxford and Dubai’s Museum of the Future, have recreated the ancient Syrian city of Palmyra’s recently destroyed Triumphal Arch in marble using photographs of the site taken by high tech 3-D cameras.

 Move over Temple of Dendur: You'll soon have competition for status of most selfie-ready, ancient ruin in New York.
 On September 19th, the Institute for Digital Archaeology will be bringing a full-scale replica of Arch of Palmyra to Gotham at a yet-to-be announced location.